i-free-developer/MBADMB/6-WeChat-Logical/README.md

       }
     })
   	```
 5. You should see data in your console log now!
-Reload your app.
+Reload your app to see the results logged.

-### Update the Data!
+### 3. Update the Data!

-The `setData` function is used to send data from the logical layer to the view layer, while changing the corresponding page data values.
+The `setData` function is used to **send data from the logical layer to the view layer**, while changing the corresponding page data values.

-Add this line inside your **success function**, right after your console.log....
+Add this line inside your **success function**, right after your *console.log(res)* ....

 ```
 page.setData({ markers: res.data.stores })